Bereaved families demand ‘core’ role in Covid inquiry as ‘investigative’ phase begins

 “The feeling from the bereaved at the consultation stage was that the chair was sympathetic.
 They were happy with how that went,” Mr Abrahamson said.

-“[But] given we represent the largest group of bereaved in the UK, we’re not experiencing a sense of co-operation that we would normally expect to have reached by this stage.
+“[But] given we represent the largest group of bereaved in the UK, we’re not experiencing a sense of cooperation that we would normally expect to have reached by this stage.
 Their lawyers are happy to meet with us, but the questions we ask them aren’t being properly answered.”

-Mr Abrahamson said he also was seeking further clarity on the purpose of the ‘listening exercise’ — a feature of the inquiry, away from the main investigations and legal proceedings, which will allow people to share their personal experiences of the pandemic away from the spotlight.
+Mr Abrahamson said he also was seeking further clarity on the purpose of the “listening exercise” – a feature of the inquiry, away from the main investigations and legal proceedings, which will allow people to share their personal experiences of the pandemic away from the spotlight.

 Officials are still determining how the listening exercise will function alongside the main inquiry and what shape it will take, but more information is expected to be provided in the coming days and weeks.